Londoner’s Lament

 Think carefully about moving in retirement unless you have to, you might regret leaving that particular postbox at the end of the road!

-This entry was posted in New poem, prose poem or from my book and tagged , , , , , , , , , , , , , , , , .
+This entry was posted in Cheer yourself up, Finding my feet in Brighton, Poetry - Creative Writing and tagged , , , , , , , , , , , , , , , , .
 Bookmark the permalink.

 1. Linda Lee says: